Nordgaren/Elden-Ring-Debug-Tool/README.md

 * [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/en-gb/download/details.aspx?id=40784)

 ## Known Issues
-* None at this time.
-If you find any bugs, please let me know!
+* Hotkeys don't save between sessions at this moment.
+They will next update

 ## Installing
 * Extract contents of zip archive to it's own folder.
 You may have to run as admin if Elden Ring Debug Tool crashes